casdoor/casdoor-website/docs/integration/java/Pulsar-manager.md

 keywords: [Pulsar-manager]
 ---

-Casdoor can connect to Pulsar-manager simply.
+Casdoor can simply connect to Pulsar-manager.

 Because the code for connecting casdoor has been added in Pulsar-manager, we just need to configure application.yml in back-end and open front switch.